sammyweller/movieApp-client/README.md

 ## Still to do:

 * Style more
-* Display favorite movies on profile
-* add a "favorite" button to each movie
 * remove from list of favorites
+* after sign up, take to login page